HJNVR/backtest/README.md

     After modifying the information in the correspoding configuration file in `config`, run:

     ```
-    python back_test.py
+    python backtest.py
     ```
     After completion, all expected results will wait for you in the `result` folder.

 ## Outputs
-structure(one output for each paper(1-11), all combine totger one output), one output three charts and a summary.csv| each folder
+structure(one output for each paper(1-11), all combine totger one output), one output three charts and a summary.csv for each folder
 ex: screenshot (kpi_result_9 for paper9)
 Sample folder: Please copy and paste the following conifg into back_test.json